We plant the seeds that one day will grow.

 -Oscar Romero, “Future Not Our Own”

-Through our work with other grassroots organizations working in the Asian immigrant communities over the last 2 decades, CPA has worked to strengthen organizing in Asian American communities.
+Through our work with other grassroots organizations working in the Asian immigrant communities over the last two decades, CPA has worked to strengthen organizing in Asian American communities.
 In 2004, in response to the rise of neo-conservatism and the re-election of President George W. Bush, CPA co-founded the API Movement Building Network, which brought together grassroots organizations and community activists to develop new strategies and practices to advance organizing in our communities.
 Through API Movement Building and the US Social Forum, CPA co-coordinated the Chinatown Grassroots Organizing Exchanges, bringing together Chinatown-based organizations and their members to share their experiences and struggles.
 From these grassroots exchanges, grew organizer exchanges, where community organizers came together to share strategies and tools to sharpen their skills and vision.
-In 2011, we convened the first API Organizers Retreat in San Gabriel Valley with 12 AAPI grassroots organizations from across the country, especially with Southeast Asian grassroots organizations that were on the leading edge of youth, queer and trans organizing.
+In 2011, we convened the first API Organizers Retreat in San Gabriel Valley with 12 Asian American grassroots organizations from across the country, especially with Southeast Asian grassroots organizations that were leading much of the youth, queer and trans organizing.
 These exchanges were an important space to share best practices in organizational and campaign strategy development, and most importantly build a movement.
-This work laid the groundwork for Grassroots APIs Rising.
+This work laid the groundwork for Grassroots Asians Risings.

 At the same time, in 2009, CPA started the Eva Lowe Summer Fellowship for Social Justice to create a pipeline and to invest in the next generation of organizers.
 The fellowship is named after long time community activist, Eva Lowe, who in the 1930’s, co-founded the Chinese Worker Mutual Aid Association, CPA’s predecessor organization.
-Already our fellows are unions and community organizers, teachers, artists, and community activists.
-With this success of this program, this summer we are piloting the National Fellowship for Asian American Organizing and Civic Engagement in 7 cities and 7 host sites.
+Already our fellows are union and community organizers, teachers, artists, and community activists.
+With the success of that program, we launched the Seeding Change National Fellowship for Asian American Organizing and Civic Engagement.
+Our first year in 2014 had 17 fellows at 7 host sites in 7 cities.

 As CPA celebrated our 40th anniversary in 2012, we began a series of intergenerational Movement Building Conversations with our founders and other movement leaders.
-This Spring, we continued our movement building conversations and hosted a community intergenerational dialogue with Grace Lee Boggs and the Boggs Center; we also organized a 2-day Serve the People 2.0 Convening in San Francisco with over 100 Asian American organizers, activists, and academics.
-This Fall, we will continue our national Asian American movement building conversations with in-person and online discussions.
+We hosted a community intergenerational dialogue with Grace Lee Boggs and the Boggs Center.
+We also organized a 2-day Serve the People 2.0 Convening in San Francisco with over 100 Asian American organizers, activists, and academics.